Dispensational theology is multifaceted and can be difficult to explain. This was my response when someone asked me to explain Dispensationalism…

 John 18:36 Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence.

-6. Hyper-Dispensational’s more extreme false teachings proclaim that certain Scriptures were only directed to the Jews and not to the Church such as…
+6. Hyper-Dispensational’s more extreme false teachings consider that certain Scriptures are not for the Church because they consist of “law” and not grace.
+For example…

-(e) The new birth (being born again) is not for the Church.
+(e) The new birth teaching in John chapter 3 is not for the Church.

-The words of our Lord Jesus Christ are for the Church.
+(a) The four Gospels and the words of our Lord Jesus Christ are for the Church.

 1 Timothy 6:3-5 If any man teach otherwise, and consent not to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which is according to godliness; He is proud, knowing nothing, but doting about questions and strifes of words, whereof cometh envy, strife, railings, evil surmisings, Perverse disputings of men of corrupt minds, and destitute of the truth, supposing that gain is godliness: from such withdraw thyself.